weiyentan/weiyentan.github.io/_posts/2023-07-08-defining-automation.markdown

 There is no doubt that these all contribute automation.
 However the process to write , test , implement the automation is where I think the magic starts to happen.
 As an ex colleague of mine said, when I demonstrated the concept this is what you call by end to end automation.

-In my mind, automation consists of three main parts.
+In my mind, automation consists of four main parts.

 * Plumbing
-* Frameworks
+* Orchestration/Configuration Management
 * Flow

 # Plumbing
 These are programming languages.
 PowerShell, Bash, Go, Python.
-While they can exist on their own, and they could overlap the other two  I have found that these are best served
+While they can exist on their own, and they could overlap the other two  I have found that these are best served  in a framework or exist in a flow category.
+Plumbing tools contain logic and various complexities.

-# Frameworks
+# Orchestration/Configuration Management
+Programs that are designed for Orchestration  are systems that are designed to layer and order your automation.
+With these systems these are not designed to be programmed.
+You are just there to declare a state.

+Underneath the hood the plumbing tools are being used to handle what needs to be done.

+Configuration Management fits into this mode as well.
+Configuration Management philosophy is idempotent.
+This means that you declare what you want and underneath the hood your plumbing tools are doing all this.
+These programs are designed to take inputs and then pass that into the plumbing tools.

+Tools like Ansible, Puppet/Bolt

 # Flow
+These programs fit into a category like Devops tools like Pipelines.
+There is an overlap with tools like AWX / Ansible Automation Tower.
+Suffice to say that these spots are not to have any logic.
+Its just a directive to say run this.
+Do that.